 You will submit a final fieldwork log.
 It should document the dates of your fieldwork, the total hours, location(s), preceptor(s) and include a summary of activities.
 This log should reflect a minimum of one hundred hours.

 You will compose a final narrative.
 This written element is a narrative synthesis of your work during the program to achieve your identified competencies.
 The narrative reflects on the various elements included in your portfolio and considers your future role as an advanced practice nurse.
 This narrative is developed over the final two quarters of the program as guided by your Scholarly Chair and Committee.

 You will present an oral version of your narrative as a public presentation at the annual Master of Nursing Symposium.
-Your Chair will provide you with the presentation expections.
+Your Chair will provide you with the presentation guidelines and expections.